 The Cookers have been together for seven years, and have released four albums.
 Their sensational new CD, Time and Time Again (Motéma), will be out next week, ahead of their Sept.
-25 performance at the Dakota Jazz Club in downtown Minneapolis.
+25 performance at the Dakota in downtown Minneapolis.

 The gig here, the only show by The Cookers in the Midwest, kicks off a two-week U.S. tour promoting the new album.

 During a recent phone conversation with the Jewish World, Weiss talked about the top-flight band, his rise in the competitive world of jazz performance, and his mission to bring notice to talented older musicians who, sadly, often gain acclaim only upon their passing.

 The Cookers play the Dakota, Sept.
 25

 In August, The Cookers played music festivals in France (Jazz in Marciac), Norway and Serbia.
 It went pretty well — except in Serbia.